 This is a great spot to stop for those cruising the islands by boat with excellent moorings – its here where the $150 million plus club moor.
 Access to the establishment is simple via the prominent jetty.
 A good restaurant & a relaxed, casual atmosphere make it a top choice.

-The Tiki Bar opened in July 2015.
-It is situated virtually opposite Moana Adventure Tours…..so what better place to celebrate a great lagoon tour!
+L’ELIXIR – bar & restaurant – opened in September 2017.
+Situated virtually opposite Moana Adventure there’s no better place to celebrate a great lagoon tour than here!

-The Bar has been meticulously set-up in a comfortable fare – pandanus thatched roof, local timbers for the bars & other fit-out, subtle useage of local volcanic stone, well thought-out lighting, a great sound system & good music, live entertainment, friendly staff & a wide selection of drinks…..what more could you want!
+The Bar has been meticulously set-up in a comfortable fare packed with ambience– pandanus thatched roof, local timbers for the bars & other fit-out, subtle useage of local volcanic stone, well thought-out lighting, a great sound system & good music, live entertainment, friendly staff & a wide selection of drinks…..what more could you want!

 A great place to meet, to chill, to get a feel for life as a local……. easy access from yachts moored off Bloody Mary’s & a top spot to end off a great night out.